oist/optinist/docs/gui/workflow.md

 1. **Copy your original data file to `OPTINIST_DIR` ** To copy the data to `OPTINIST_DIR`, click on the LOAD button on the node.
 The LOAD button copies the selected file to your `OPTINIST_DIR/input`.
 This can be done from the GUI.

-2. **Change the setting of `OPTINIST_DIR`** OPTINIST_DIR is defined in optinist/optinist/api/dir_path.py.
-Change line for OPTINIST_DIR, INPUT_DIR, and OUTPUT_DIR according to your demand.
-Changing dir_path.py may also be necessary when running the pipeline on your cluster computers.
+2. **Change the setting of `OPTINIST_DIR` ** `OPTINIST_DIR` is defined in `optinist/optinist/api/dir_path.py`.
+Change line for `OPTINIST_DIR`, INPUT_DIR, and OUTPUT_DIR according to your demand.
+Changing `dir_path.py` may also be necessary when running the pipeline on your cluster computers.
 Also, you can quickly change OPTINIST_DIR by changing the environment variable before launching.
 The change is effective after relaunching.

 #### Other Data Formats As The Input